codecheckers/Inter_Noise2024_Codes_Acoustics_Diffusion_Equation/README.md

 2. If you want to simulate the room 39x3x3 $m^3$ with Source S1.5m,1.5m,1.5m and Receiver R8m,1.5m,1.5m, you need to make sure that the local folder `results_rad_imp` has the Radiosity method results file of the room you are simulating.
 The Radiosity method results files are pre-prepared as the reference results and they are stored in each room result folder.
 3. Go to the `Results/NPR39x3x3-S1.5,1.5,1.5-Rx,1.5,1.5` and copy the `results_rad_imp` folder and paste it in the `C:\....\Inter Noise2024 Codes Acoustics Diffusion Equation` folder.
 4. Open the first python script `1-DiffEq3D.py`.
-5. In the "INPUT VARIABLE" section of the script, enter the length (x-axis), width (y-axis), heigth (z-axis) of the room you want to simulate, the source position coordinates and the receiver position coordinates in meters.
+5. In the "INPUT VARIABLE" section of the script, enter the length (x-axis), width (y-axis), heigth (z-axis) of the room you want to simulate, the source position coordinates (x_source, y_source, z_source) and the receiver position coordinates (y_rec, z_rec) in meters.
+For these specific simulations, the x-axis coordinate of the receiver is not important since the objective is to calculate all the acoustic variables on a line on the x-axis.
 6. Press run.
 While running you will see printed the percentage of completion of calculation.
 Once arrived at 100%, some Figures will show and all the relevant results will be saved in the local folder `results_diff_imp`.
 7. Open the second python script `2-DiffEq3D-WithLoop.py`.
 8. If you have set up correctly the first script, you need to only press run.
 This script will calculate the reverberation time for each position x of the room and it will save the results in the local folder `results_diff_imp`.